West Virginia Supreme Court of Appeals hears Hope Scholarship arguments - NewsBreak

 West Virginia Supreme Court of Appeals hears Hope Scholarship arguments

 The question before the high court is whether the West Virginia Legislature violated the state constitution when it passed the Hope Scholarship Act last year.
-The law allows parents to get up to $4,300 per child and allows the parents to spend that money on alternative education options such as private schools or homeschooling.What is the Hope Scholarship?
+The law allows parents to get up to $4,300 per child and allows the parents to spend that money on alternative education options such as private schools or homeschooling.WV Hope Scholarship will help pay for private school

 Critics say it takes money from the overall public school system, while advocates say it provides choice.
 Parents at the hearing were sharply divided.